-- a) that the complaint is a code of conduct complaint for the purposes of these procedures, and - b) that the alleged conduct is sufficiently serious to warrant investigation, and - c) that the matter is one that could not or should not be resolved by alternative means. - 6.23 In determining whether a matter is sufficiently serious to warrant investigation, the conduct reviewer is to consider the following: - a) the harm or cost that the alleged conduct has caused to any affected individuals and/or the council - b) the likely impact of the alleged conduct on the reputation of the council and public confidence in it - c) whether the alleged conduct was deliberate or undertaken with reckless intent or negligence - d) any previous proven breaches by the person whose alleged conduct is the subject of the complaint and/or whether the alleged conduct forms part of an ongoing pattern of behaviour. - 6.24 The conduct reviewer must complete their preliminary assessment of the complaint within 28 days of referral of the matter to them by the complaints coordinator and notify the complaints coordinator in writing of the outcome of their assessment. - 6.25 The conduct reviewer is not obliged to give prior notice to or to consult with any person before making a determination in relation to their preliminary assessment of a complaint, except as may be specifically required under these procedures.
+- a) that the complaint is a code of conduct complaint for the purposes of these procedures, and - that the alleged conduct is sufficiently serious to warrant the formal censure of a councillor under section 440G of the LGA or disciplinary action against the CEO under their contract of employment if it were to be proven, and - that the matter is one that could not or should not be resolved by alternative means. - 6.23 In determining whether a matter is sufficiently serious to warrant formal censure of a councillor under section 440G of the LGA or disciplinary action against the CEO under their contract of employment, the conduct reviewer is to consider the following: - a) the harm or cost that the alleged conduct has caused to any affected individuals and/or the council - the likely impact of the alleged conduct on the reputation of the council and public confidence in it - c) whether the alleged conduct was deliberate or undertaken with reckless intent or negligence - d) any previous proven breaches by the person whose alleged conduct is the subject of the complaint and/or whether the alleged conduct forms part of an ongoing pattern of behaviour. - 6.24 The conduct reviewer must complete their preliminary assessment of the complaint within 28 days of referral of the matter to them by the complaints coordinator and notify the complaints coordinator in writing of the outcome of their assessment. - 6.25 The conduct reviewer is not obliged to give prior notice to or to consult with any person before making a determination in relation to their preliminary assessment of a complaint, except as may be specifically required under these procedures.

-Referral back to the general manager or mayor for resolution
+Referral back to the CEO or mayor for resolution

-- 6.26 Where the conduct reviewer determines to refer a matter back to the general manager or to the mayor to be resolved by alternative and appropriate means, they must write to the general manager or, in the case of a complaint about the general manager, to the mayor, recommending the means by which the complaint may be resolved. - 6.27 The conduct reviewer must consult with the general manager or mayor prior to referring a matter back to them under clause 6.13(c). - 6.28 The general manager or mayor may decline to accept the conduct reviewer's recommendation.
-In such cases, the conduct reviewer may determine to deal with the complaint by other means under clause 6.13. - 6.29 Where the conduct reviewer refers a matter back to the general manager or mayor under clause 6.13(c), the general manager or, in the case of a complaint about the general manager, the mayor, is responsible for implementing or overseeing the implementation of the conduct reviewer's recommendation.
+- 6.26 Where the conduct reviewer determines to refer a matter back to the CEO or to the mayor to be resolved by alternative and appropriate means, they must write to the CEO or, in the case of a complaint about the CEO, to the mayor, recommending the means by which the complaint may be resolved. - 6.27 The conduct reviewer must consult with the CEO or mayor prior to referring a matter back to them under clause 6.13(c). - 6.28 The CEO or mayor may decline to accept the conduct reviewer's recommendation.
+In such cases, the conduct reviewer may determine to deal with the complaint by other means under clause 6.13.

-6.30 Where the conduct reviewer refers a matter back to the general manager or mayor under clause 6.13(c), the general manager, or, in the case of a complaint about the general manager, the mayor, must advise the complainant in writing of the steps taken to implement the conduct reviewer's recommendation once these steps have been completed.
+- 6.29 Where the conduct reviewer refers a matter back to the CEO or mayor under clause 6.13(c), the CEO or, in the case of a complaint about the CEO, the mayor, is responsible for implementing or overseeing the implementation of the conduct reviewer's recommendation. - 6.30 Where the conduct reviewer refers a matter back to the CEO or mayor under clause 6.13(c), the CEO, or, in the case of a complaint about the CEO, the mayor, must advise the complainant in writing of the steps taken to implement the conduct reviewer's recommendation once these steps have been completed.